r-lgbtq/tidyrainbow/README.md

 ### Using tidyRainbow datasets

-To promote the use of the taidyRainbow datasets, rainbowR will share every tidyRainbow dataset on social media, via our [mastodon](https://tech.lgbt/@rainbowR) account and on our [slack](https://rainbowr.slack.com) (sign up for our slack by joining rainbowR [here](https://rainbowr.org/join)).
+To promote the use of the tidyRainbow datasets, rainbowR will share every tidyRainbow dataset on social media, via our [mastodon](https://tech.lgbt/@rainbowR) account and on our [slack](https://rainbowr.slack.com) (sign up for our slack by joining rainbowR [here](https://rainbowr.org/join)).
 Then, you can use your data visualisation and analysis skills to explore the data--whatever you're inspired to do--and to share your insights online using the #tidyRainbow hashtag.
 The data will not always be tidy but should always be manageable!

 > [!TIP]
 > We welcome everyone to participate: newcomers, enthusiasts, and experts!